 With the addition of an NFC chip, which could be worn on a wristband or even embedded under the skin, customers can transmit data needed for payment, such as credit card info, directly to the store’s point-of-sale system.

 “Consumers are excited about things that can make the world more engaging for them, and they’re more prone to early adoption than small businesses are,” Simonson said.
 “Those people are walking into these stores, so how will that drive businesses to adopt?”

 Wearable tech is not without its drawbacks, however.
-As the market grows, many are troubled by the implications wearables hold for network security.
+As the market grows, many are troubled by wearables’ implications for network security.
 Filip Chytry, a threat intelligence researcher for Avast!
-Software, said the security risks surrounding wearable devices are many, especially if their connection to a company's network is improperly configured.
+Software, said the security risks surrounding wearable devices are many, especially if their connection to a company’s network is improperly configured.

 “Most wearables have a lack of encryption, so if it’s communicating with a cellphone or local network, it’s not using the strongest encryption possible; some are using none,” Chytry said.
 “It’s really easy to intercept the data.”